Skip to main content

 The seminar "How ecolabels can help reach the EU's environmental goals and boost the internal market" attracted visitors from various political groups, officials and interest organisations in Brussels.

 – We are in a triple crisis: the climate, the loss of biodiversity and the pollution of environmental toxins.
 We must change our production and our consumption patterns.
-In a world full of greenwashing, it is important to have official ecolabels, Lena Schilling began.
+In a world full of greenwashing, it is important to have official ecolabels.
+We need trustworthy and independently audited labels, Lena Schilling began.

 MEPs Lena Schilling and Delara Burkhardt opened the seminar in the European Parliament.